-Although such a unique wonder, the waterfall is still undisturbed by mass tourism and there is a good chance of meeting just a few people on the day especially if visiting on week day and early in the morning.
+Although such a unique wonder, the waterfall is still undisturbed by mass tourism and there is a good chance of meeting just a few people on the day especially if visiting on a weekday and early in the morning.
 On our trip, for at least 2 hours we were the only ones.
-Later on we only saw about 10 other people.
+Later on, we only saw about 10 other people.

 Tumpak Sewu Waterfall Viewpoint

 The waterfall can be seen both from a vantage point or from the foot of the cliffs.
 Getting to the overlooking viewpoint is an easy 10 minute walk from the parking area.
 From here you will get an unbelievable scene of the multiple falls surrounded by lush greenery and a distant volcano in the backdrop.

 The Trek Down to the Foot of the Waterfalls

 Tumpak Sewu’s real highlight is at the foot of the fall.
 An adventurous trek down the cliffs will lead you inside the sunken hole.
 You will need to cross over bamboo bridges and makeshift stairs also part of the trek is through a water stream.
 A pair of good sandals would be ideal or otherwise rent a pair of rubber shoes before going down (although this option is not available if you start climbing down the hill early in the morning).

 We arrived at Tumpak Sewu Waterfall panoramic viewpoint at 6 am and reached the foot of the falls in 45 minutes.